ArnaudLoos/HomeAssistant-Presentation/README.md

 For each [component](https://home-assistant.io/components/) that you want to use in Home Assistant, you add an entry to your ```configuration.yaml``` file and specify its settings.

 The configuration file is written in [YAML](https://home-assistant.io/docs/configuration/yaml/).
 YAML is a markup language that utilizes block collections of key:value pairs.
 It is heavily dependant on indentation and if there is an error in your configuration file it is likely due to incorrect indentation.
+You can check your config with an [online YAML parser](https://yaml-online-parser.appspot.com/).

 It is possible to edit YAML files from within Home Assistant using the [HASS Configuration UI](https://home-assistant.io/docs/ecosystem/hass-configurator/)